HighDimensionalEconLab/kernel_econ_alignment/README.md

 ```bash
 conda install -n base -c conda-forge ipopt=3.11.1 pkg-config
 ```
-  - For Windows, that precise version seems to be essential.
+  - For Windows, version `3.11.1` seems to be essential.
   - If you have clutter in your base Anaconda which prevents this from correctly installing, then you may need to reinstall Anaconda.
   - If you run into issues the binary dependencies in Julia are bullet-proof and seamless.

 ## Setup with uv
 `uv` is a much faster alternative to Conda, even if it has incomplete support for challenging binary dependencies.

-1. Install [uv](https://github.com/astral-sh/uv#installation) to install `uv`.
+1. Install [uv](https://github.com/astral-sh/uv#installation).
 This is a one-line installation:
      - On linux/MacOS: `curl -LsSf https://astral.sh/uv/install.sh | sh`
      - On Windows: `powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"`
 2. Install optimizer dependencies.